beardymcjohnface/Koverage/paper/paper.md

 # Benchmarks

-We tested Koverage's methods on the Pawsey Supercomputing Research Centre's Setonix HPC (commissioned in 2023) [@setonix] using a small coral metagenome dataset [@coral] consisting of 68 samples, a 360 Mbp genome, and 9.1 GB of sequencing reads.
+We tested Koverage's methods on the Pawsey Supercomputing Research Centre's Setonix HPC (commissioned in 2023) [@setonix] using a small coral metagenome dataset [@coral] consisting of 68 samples, a 360 Mbp metagenome assembly, and 9.1 GB of sequencing reads.
 This represents a typical metagenomics application in optimal conditions.
 Table 1 shows that the CoverM wrapper is slightly faster than the default mapping-based method in spite of the extra read and write operations.

 > __Table 1: Benchmarks for coral metagenome (high performance I/O)__
 >